-As Gabriel Scott expands opportunities worldwide, the brand seizes momentum as they open their second showroom in October 2019 in the lush area of Mayfair, London.
+As Gabriel Scott expands opportunities worldwide, the brand seizes momentum as they open their second showroom in the lush area of Mayfair, London.
 Less than a decade after they launched their now-iconic lighting and furniture company, curious minds want to know what inspires the two architects-turned-entrepreneurs, Gabriel Scott and Scott Richler, in their innovative design process and how their creativity continues to spark prosperous new ventures at every turn.

 How did Gabriel Scott all begin?

 We had been working together creating custom furniture for local customers.
 Although it was lucrative, the process was very labour-intensive, so in reaction to that, we wanted to create a collection based on bespoke models we had designed, but through a more standardized process.
 The Kelly chandelier was dramatic and sculptural and lent itself to that versatility, but only allowed for limited customization.
 The following year, we designed a system that allowed much more flexibility and creativity.
 That’s how the Welles was conceived.
 The Welles is the foundational piece that Gabriel Scott is known for today, it’s our signature piece.

 Each collection is reminiscent of jewelry.
 How do you see the connection between lighting and jewelry?

 Jewelry is the most natural reference for our work because lighting, like jewelry, is a statement piece; the accessory that plays off other elements, elevates a look, and really makes everything come together.
 From a design perspective, a lighting fixture is unlike any other element in the room.
 It hangs unobstructed from the ceiling, so the eye naturally goes toward the sparkle.
 Jewelry has always been part of our vocabulary.
 The Harlow, for example, is intimately tied to a timepiece making the reference so natural.